 Avowed vs Kingdom Come: Deliverance II

-Compact fantasy narrative versus sprawling historical simulation — choose your time commitment.
+Obsidian's tight fantasy narrative versus Warhorse's sprawling historical simulation — choose your kind of patience.

 Smarter than the Skyrim-killer pitch suggested; smaller, too — Avowed is Obsidian writing in a tighter playground than fans hoped for.